Flexible graded exams encouraging singers to perform to their strengths

 The Singing 2015-2017 syllabus and overlap arrangements

-When the new singing syllabus is available, there will be a one-year overlap between syllabuses during which time candidates may offer pieces and technical work requirements from either the 2015-2017 or 2018-2021 syllabus, but not a mixture of both.
+There will be a one-year overlap between syllabuses during which time candidates may offer songs and technical work requirements from either the 2015-2017 or 2018-2021 syllabus, but not a mixture of both.
 There is no overlap for supporting tests, and the previous aural tests and improvisation tests can therefore no longer be used.

 Singing sight reading